canonical/rockcraft/docs/explanation/chisel.rst

 This image illustrates the simple case where, at a package level, package *B* depends on package *A*.
 However, there might be files in *A* that *B* doesn't actually need, but which are provided for convenience or completeness.
-In this example, the files in the package slice, *A_slice3*, are not needed for *B* to function properly.
-By cutting packages *A* and *B* into slices, we can identify the files in *A* that are actually needed by *B*.
+By identifying the files in *A* that are actually needed by *B*, we can divide *A* into slices that serve this purpose.
+In this example, the files in the package slice, *A_slice3*, are not needed for *B* to function.
+To make package *B* usable in the same way, it can also be divided into slices.

-With these slice definitions in place, Chisel is able to extract a highly-customized and specialized slice of the Ubuntu distribution, which one could see as a block of stone from which we can carve and extract only the small and relevant parts that we need to run our applications.
-It is ideal to support the creation of container images that are smaller than those constructed using full Debian packages, but which are equally functional.
+With these slice definitions in place, Chisel is able to extract a highly-customized and specialized slice of the Ubuntu distribution, which one could see as a block of stone from which we can carve and extract only the small and relevant parts that we need to run our applications, thus keeping ROCKs small and less exposed to vulnerabilities.

 .. _Chisel: https://github.com/canonical/chisel
 .. |rockcraft| replace:: :doc:`Rockcraft <rockcraft>`